Fronkon Games

 As we saw in the previous post, each card has three materials:

-To be able to adjust to the maximum each one of these materials, I will create three custom shaders using the pipeline that the game will use: ‘Universal RP’, specifically version 12.1.
+To adjust each of these materials to its maximum potential, I will create three custom shaders using the pipeline that the game will use: ‘Universal RP’, specifically version 12.1.

-The simplest shader of the three is the one that is in charge of drawing the border of the card, which only has to draw one color:
+The simplest shader of the three is the one in charge of drawing the border of the card, which only has to draw one color:

 Shader "Card/Border"